 The Bottom Line

-The Western diet now contains far more harmful seed oils than ever, a shift that coincides with the rise in chronic health conditions.
+The Western diet now contains far more seed oils than ever, a shift that coincides with the rise in chronic health conditions.
 Eliminating seed oils is a crucial step toward optimal well-being!

 You can better support your metabolic, heart, and immune health by choosing nutrient-dense animal fats rich in saturated fats.
 Small changes—like reading labels and choosing unprocessed foods—help you to protect your family’s health.
 Each step to reduce seed oils is a step toward radical health.